n-stuff/window-system/README.md

 * The **OpenGL.Context** project provides classes to associate OpenGL contexts to windows.
 * The **RasterGraphics** project provides classes to manipulate raster images.

-To run an example of window creation and event handling:
+To run examples of window creation, event handling, and OpenGL rendering:
 `dotnet run -p test/WindowSystem.ManualTest`

 ## Acknowledgments